 Non-linear components of dielectric current are important in biology.
-Non-linear components of dielectric displacement current have large effects important in biology (e.g., in muscle [75], where they were first discovered, and nerve [76]) where they control the opening and closing of the channels that produce the action potential [77] and some enzyme function [78], as well.
-These non-linear dielectric (i.e., displacement) currents can be recorded as 'gating' currents because of the Shockley-Ramo theorem [79], which is a restatement of continuity of current.
-The dielectric currents involve a tiny fraction of all the charges in and near an ionic channel, far less than one per cent (see Appendix, "Size of Effects", near Eq.(28)), but continuity of current and the strength of the electric field make gating currents measurable, easily in the hands of skilled experimentalists.
+Non-linear components of dielectric displacement current have large effects important in biology (e.g. in muscle [75], where they were first discovered, and nerves [76]) where they control the opening and closing of the channels that produce the action potential [77] and some enzyme functions [78], as well.
+These non-linear dielectric (i.e. displacement) currents can be recorded as 'gating' currents because of the Shockley-Ramo theorem [79], which is a restatement of continuity of current.
+The dielectric currents involve a tiny fraction of all the charges in and near to an ionic channel, far less than one percent (see Appendix "Size of Effects" near Eq.(28)), but continuity of current and the strength of the electric field make gating currents easily measurable in the hands of skilled experimentalists.